The Contiguous Art Gallery Problem is in {\Theta}(n log n): Introduction

 \section{Introduction}

 The \artGall problem is a classical problem in computational geometry.
 Given a simple polygon $P$ with $n$ vertices, the task is to compute the smallest set of guards such that every point $p \in P$ is visible to at least one guard.
-The problem was first posed by Victor Klee at a meeting of the Mathematical Association of America in 1973 and later formalized by Chvátal~\cite{chvatal1975combinatorial}, who proved that $\lfloor n/3 \rfloor$ guards always suffice and that this combinatorial bound is tight.
+The problem was first posed by Klee in 1973 and later formalized by Chvátal~\cite{chvatal1975combinatorial}, who proved that $\lfloor n/3 \rfloor$ guards always suffice and that this combinatorial bound is tight.
 Since its introduction, the problem has been extensively studied.
-O’Rourke and Supowit~\cite{Rourke1983hard} showed that the problem is NP-hard if $P$ is allowed to have holes, and Lee and Lin~\cite{lee1986VertexNPhard} strengthened this result by proving NP-hardness even when $P$ is a simple polygon without holes.
-Eidenbenz, Stamm, and Widmayer~\cite{EidenbenzStammWidmayer2001} established APX-hardness, and Bonnet and Miltzow~\cite{Bonnet2020Parametrized} showed that the problem is W[1]-hard when parametrized by the number of guards.
+O’Rourke and Supowit~\cite{Rourke1983hard} showed the problem is NP-hard if $P$ is allowed to have holes.
+Lee and Lin~\cite{lee1986VertexNPhard} strengthened this by proving NP-hardness even when~$P$ is a simple polygon.
+Eidenbenz, Stamm, and Widmayer~\cite{EidenbenzStammWidmayer2001} established APX-hardness, and Bonnet and Miltzow~\cite{Bonnet2020Parametrized} showed the problem is W[1]-hard parametrized by the number of guards.
 Finally, Abrahamsen, Adamaszek, and Miltzow~\cite{abrahamsen2018ETRhard} proved that the problem is $\exists \mathbb{R}$-complete.

-\subparagraph{Problem variants.} The \artGall problem has given rise to an exceptionally large number of problem variants.
-We briefly review three families of problem variants to illustrate two points: (1) there exists a remarkably large number of problem derivatives that are frequently studied, and (2) almost all of these versions are computationally intractable.
-When a polynomial-time algorithm exists, it typically has a high-degree polynomial running time.
+\mysubpara{Problem variants.} The \artGall problem has many variants.
+We briefly review three types of variants to make two points: that \emph{many} such derivatives are actively studied, and that they are often computationally hard or only have known high-degree polynomial-time solutions.

-The first family of variants restricts the structure of the polygon $P$.
-Krohn and Nilsson~\cite{KrohnNilsson2012} showed that the problem remains NP-hard when $P$ is $xy$-monotone.
-Schuchardt and Hecker~\cite{SchuchardtHecker1995} established NP-hardness for orthogonal polygons, and Tom\'{a}s~\cite{Tomas2013ThinOrth} extended this to the case of thin orthogonal polygons.
-Eidenbenz, Stamm, and Widmayer~\cite{EidenbenzStammWidmayer2001} proved NP-hardness even when $P$ is restricted to be a 1.5D terrain (an $x$-monotone polygonal chain that is closed by a base edge).

-A second line of work constrains where guards may be placed.
-Lee and Lin~\cite{lee1986VertexNPhard} already proved NP-hardness when guards are restricted to the polygon vertices.
-Rieck and Scheffer~\cite{Rieck2024Dispersive} studied a dispersive variant where guards must maintain a minimum distance from one another, and showed NP-hardness as well.
-Related to this paradigm is the \emph{watchman problem}, in which one or more guards move along paths inside the polygon.
-This problem also admits several sub-variants, the majority of which are NP-hard~\cite{ChinNtafos1988, DumitrescuToth2012, Mitchell2013}.
-Those that can be solved in polynomial time require high-polynomial algorithms, with the best known running times of $O(n^4)$~\cite{ChinNtafos1991, Tan2001, CarlssonJonssonNilsson1999}.